Dear High School Graduate

 I also trust you know to call your Nana, not me, if you find yourself overdrawn on your bank account.

-You might not know what the future holds, but I’m pretty sure I can make a few predictions.
-I believe you will continue to soar and grow.
 You will remember the lessons of your childhood and apply them as needed.
 You will contribute to your community, and you will fulfill your responsibilities to the best of your ability.
 You will stay true to who you are and you will continue to treat others with kindness.
 Because of that, you will find success, no matter how it is measured.

 Good kids still exist.
 Thank you for being one of those kids.
 Thank you for staying the course.
 Thank you for teaching me and for being you.
 Enjoy your graduation and please allow me to take all the pictures I want.
 I know it annoys you, but it’s my job.
 Some things will never change.